Advertiser Disclosure

 Time in Business

 The duration in which the business has been in operation is one of the most critical factors for contract financing.
-New businesses are riskier than businesses with deep roots in their market; hence lenders will be reluctant to loan them.
+New businesses are riskier than businesses with deep roots in their market, so lenders will be reluctant to give them money.

 Most contract financing lenders will only consider businesses that have been in operation for at least six months to a year.
-However, the minimum operation period may vary depending on the lender and their lending cap and the borrower’s industry.
+However, the minimum operating period may vary depending on the lender, their lending cap, and the borrower’s industry.
+If you do not have as much experience, you may end up with a higher interest rate and fees.

 Credit Rating of the Customer

-A lender will scrutinize the creditworthiness of the contract client before approving a loan because it is the client that pays the loan.
-The lender will look at the client’s credit history, business rating, and other factors before deciding whether to approve the funding.
+A lender scrutinizes the creditworthiness of the contract client before approving a loan because the client pays the loan.
+The lender looks at the client’s credit history, business rating, and other factors before deciding whether to approve the funding.

 Loading...
 Loading...